 Develop the skills and knowledge necessary to manage product development projects in an international business environment, with particular focus on product design methodologies and project management techniques.
 You explore the hard side of managing global product development projects and the soft issues such as idea generation/selection and teamwork that must be dealt with in order to ensure success of the product development projects.

-Research Project – Business Administration and Supply Chain Management
+View Research Project – Business Administration and Supply Chain Management on our Module Directory

 On a placement year you gain relevant work experience within an external business or organisation, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.
 The rest of your course remains identical to the three-year degree.